H8X24A1/H8X24A1.github.io/setup/resource-setup/environment-control-resource-setup.md

 +++

-+++ 2. Second Step: Connecting a Device to an HXA Environmental Control Resource
++++ 2. Second Step: Connecting a Device to an HXA Environment Control Resource
 - [x] 1.
 Visit the provided link on the device: LINK https://app.evc.hxa.io/
 - [x] 2.
 Copy the registration code